Bachelor of Occupational Therapy

 English Language requirements

-• Overall Academic IELTS 6.5 with no individual band score lower than 6.5 (achieved in one test completed in the last two years), OR
+- Overall IELTS 6.5 (academic, no band score lower than 6.5) achieved in one test completed in the last two years, OR

-• Acceptable alternative evidence of the required IELTS or OET (see here for NZQA proficiency table).
+- Acceptable alternative evidence of the required IELTS or OET (see here for internationally recognised proficiency tests and proficiency outcomes for international students).

 If you need to improve your English Language skills, we offer a wide range of English programmes.